adello/api-style-guide/api-style-guide.md

 * Use small cap
 * Use plural for parameter arrays, and resource endpoints (i.e. /accounts and /accounts/{account-id})
 * URL query property sets are separated with a comma (i.e. options=1,2,3) or the pipe symbol (i.e. options=1|2|3)
-* Empty URL query parameters or unknown fields should be explicitly ignored (applying Postel's Law)
+* Empty URL query parameters or unknown fields should be explicitly ignored (applying (Postel's law)[https://en.wikipedia.org/wiki/Robustness_principle])

 ## Response Codes
 Do pay attention to response codes (and read this excellent rest-api-error-codes-101 primer)